 View on ai.google.dev | Try a Colab notebook | View notebook on GitHub |

-- Describe or answer questions about the content
+- Caption and answer questions about images

 Before you begin: Set up your project and API key